nasa/nos3/docs/wiki/Scenario_Creating_Unit_Tests.md

 This scenario was developed to demonstrate how to create a unit testing framework for a component within NOS3.

+This scenario was last updated on 06/10/2025 and leveraged the `dev` branch at the time [b87b2f92].

 ## Learning Goals

 By the end of this scenario you should be able to:
-* Create unit tests to check the functionality of NOS3 satellite components and their commands
+* Create unit tests to check the functionality of NOS3 satellite components and their commands.
-* Create unit tests for a brand new component or add to an existing test suite
+* Create unit tests for a brand new component or add to an existing test suite.
-* Reach full coverage for all relevant files within a component
+* Reach full coverage for all relevant files within a component.

 ## Prerequisites
-Before running the scenario, ensure the following steps are completed:
+Before running the scenario, complete the following steps:
 * [Getting Started](./Getting_Started.md)
   * [Installation](./Getting_Started.md#installation)
   * [Running](./Getting_Started.md#running)